sgdxbc/neatworks/README.md

 This codebase tries to develop a programming pattern that is suitable for concurrent stateful applications.
 Code snippets are grouped into *sessions*, which contain logic that connected with causal dependencies.
 Code in different sessions are causally independent to each other, thus share no state and can be concurrently executed.
 Each session is an asynchronous task (or coroutine) that drives its own event loop.
 A session has full control of what to be expected from event loop and even when to block on receiving events.

-The goal is to have *streamlined* code.
+Besides efficiently express concurrency, one bonus goal is to have *streamlined* code.
 Code skeleton for sessions:

 ```rust
 async fn a_session(